skylinemac/skylinemac.github.io/index.md

 The SMAC's questions focus on introducing math's real world applications, using previously abstract concepts and applying them to everything from engineering/physics to buying the best-valued donut.
 Much like the problem sets found in college math, competitors will **discover and derive** new concepts and learn new things, rather than being simply told that these concepts exist.
 Of course, with the engaging competition format and a healthy dose of humor sprinkled throughout our questions, our ultimate hope is that students have fun and learn that there _is a point to learning math_.

+**Interested in registering?** Use the link at the side or top (for mobile users) of this website to fill out a form.
+All other information and updates will then be communicated to you via email.

 # Competition Logistics
 ### Location
 **The SMAC will be held at** <span style="color:blue"><b>Skyline High School</b></span> **on Friday** <span style="color:blue"><b>February 16th, 2024</b></span>